 The behavior of auto-renewable subscriptions differs between the testing environment and the production environment.

 In the testing environment, subscription renewals happen at an accelerated rate, and auto-renewable subscriptions renew a maximum of six times per day.
 This enables you to test how your app handles a subscription renewal, a subscription lapse, and a subscription history that includes gaps.
-See Testing Auto-Renewable Subscriptions in the In-App Purchase Configuration Guide for iTunes Connect to learn about the subscription durations for testing.

 Because of the accelerated expiration and renewal rates, a subscription can expire before the system tries to renew the subscription, leaving a small lapse in the subscription period.
 Such lapses are also possible in production for a variety of reasons—make sure your app handles them correctly.